 Basilosaurus was large and in charge in the oceans.
-The name refers to a genus with two species members: Basilosaurus cetoides and Basilosaurus isis.
-Both were between 44 and 66 feet long, although B. isis were often on the shorter end of that range.
+Of the two species members, Basilosaurus cetoides and Basilosaurus isis, both were between 44 and 66 feet long, although B. isis were often on the shorter end of that range.
 They were roughly the length of modern Humpback whales.
 The largest animal known to exist is the Blue Whale, which can be up to 100 feet long.

 Basilosaurus whales were sleeker than many modern whales and looked almost like very, very large eels.
 They had small limbs on the back of their body, likely to help with mating.
 Basilosaurus had teeth that they used to eat food, rather than baleen like many modern whales of their size.